Parity violating gravitational waves at the end of inflation: Conclusion

 To derive the GW spectrum we have studied the vector production until the end of reheating when the tachyonic amplification comes to a halt.
 The gauge field amplitudes are described with a smoothed step function, initially with the analytical WKB solution, and after horizon crossing with the amplitudes value at $\epsilon_H=2$, obtained through the numerical integration of the equations of motion.
 Therein we combine the good estimation in the WKB solution for the start of the tachyonic enhancement with an almost constant amplitude from the horizon crossing of the modes until the end of the inflationary dynamics.
 Here we have considered a simple system to attempt to mimic the backreaction effects on the inflationary motion based on energy conservation on the vector modes.
-We were then able to reproduce the vector production with the correct description for $\xi_{60}\lesssim 0.85$ $(\alpha m_P/f\lesssim 9.78)$.
-Furthermore, we have obtained an estimation of the upper bound on the amplitudes of the electromagnetic sources, $k^2|A|^2$, $|A'|^2$, $k |A'A|$.
-In order to avoid radiation excess at BBN one has to verify $|A'|^2<1.42\times10^{16}\, a_e H_e$.
+We were then able to reproduce the vector production with the correct description for $\alpha m_P/f< 16$ .
+However in this linear regime, signals in the GW spectrum are extremely small.
+Furthermore, we have obtained an estimation of the upper bound on the amplitudes of the electromagnetic sources, $k^2|A(k)|^2$, $|A'(k)|^2$, $k |A'(k)A(k)|$.
+In order to avoid radiation excess at BBN one has to verify $|A'(k)|^2\lesssim10^{21}\, a_e H_e$.

-In order to extend the parameter space to the constrains given by the upper bound on non-Gaussianities, ${\xi_{60}\simeq2.5}$ $(\alpha m_P/f\simeq 28.75)$, the non-linear dynamics of the backreaction effects have to be integrated in the system.
-With the gradient expansion formalism, through a system of 3-n differential equations for bilinear functions of the electromagnetic fields in coordinate space, the authors of \cite{Gorbar:2021rlt} were able to manage those effects until the end of inflation, $\epsilon_H=1$.
-The oscillating effects in the $\xi$ evolution close to the end of inflation, also confirmed in the works \cite{Domcke:2020zez,Caravano:2022epk}, seem to induce a double peak in the gauge particle amplitudes spectrum that could result in interesting effects on the GW spectrum.
+In order to extend the parameter space to the constrains given by the upper bound on non-Gaussianities, ${\xi_{60}\simeq2.5}$ $(\alpha m_P/f\simeq 249)$, the non-linear dynamics of the backreaction effects have to be integrated in the system.
+With the gradient expansion formalism, through a system of 3-n differential equations for bilinear functions of the electromagnetic fields in coordinate space, the authors of \cite{Gorbar:2021rlt} were able to manage those effects until the end of inflation, $\epsilon_H=1$ for a quadratic inflationary potential.
+The oscillating effects in the $\xi$ evolution close to the end of inflation, also confirmed in the works \cite{Cheng:2015oqa,DallAgata:2019yrr,Domcke:2020zez,Caravano:2022epk,Peloso:2022ovc,Figueroa:2023oxc}, seem to induce a double peak in the gauge particle amplitudes spectrum that could result in interesting effects on the GW spectrum.

 As future a direction of this work we will be looking for a correct estimation of vector production in the strong backreaction case both during inflation and until the end of reheating, at $\epsilon_H=2$.
 To then estimate the gravitational wave spectrum in the entirety of the allowed parameter range.
 It would also be interesting to study if the GW spectrum exhibits non-Gaussian statistics inducing a more distinct signal on a possible detection.